Choosing the Best Cycling Tights – It’s a Matter of Degree.

 Best Cycling Tights for Touring and 35º – 60º

 Coolweather are our best cycling tights for mostly dry, above freezing conditions.
 Not only are these good for a wide temperature range, we make them for a wide variety of riders (petite, regular, tall and plus).
 They’re not thermal but the fabric is a densely knitted tri blend designed to wick extremely well.
 We’ve also added a new option this season with our most padded chamois (Flex Air Tour) designed for all day in the saddle.
 These will be in the kit for any bike trips the next 6 months.

 A lightweight thermal option for mild to cool conditions.
-Features a combination of warm fleecy fabric, premium pad and technical details, with all-around visibility and a new darrk nightshade color that’s next level.
+Features a combination of warm fleecy fabric, premium pad, technical details, all-around visibility and a new darrk nightshade color that’s next level.

-Sportful offers a sculpted fit in a lightweight, breathable thermal fleece with compression and stretch.
+Sportful offers a sculpted fit in a lightweight, breathable thermal fleece with high compression and stretch.
 Distances of any length are doable thanks to an excellent chamois.
 Available in black or the much more exciting galaxy blue shown here.

-Wayfarer is new for the ’23 season, and carries our best-selling Wayfarer touring concept into a full length format.
-Generous pockets and satiny UPF 50+ compression fabric make this the supreme choice for an all-season touring tight.
+Wayfarer in garnet is new for the ’23 season.
+Two generous side pockets and satiny UPF 50+ compression fabric make this the supreme choice for an all-season touring tight.

 Best Bike Tights for 30º – 50º